|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 Did you know that?

 Florida Water Reuse Week highlights the importance of Water Reuse—the utilization of highly treated wastewater effluent for beneficial purposes—to the sustainability of Florida’s water supply and ecosystem.
 Water Reuse Week was first celebrated in Florida in 2007, the year after DEP’s Reuse Program was recognized by the EPA as a Leader in Water Efficiency.
-The Board of Trustees of WateReuse Florida in partnership with Water Environment Federation and FDEP supported the Florida’s Governor for the last three years in celebrating Florida Water Reuse Week around the third week in May.
+The Board of Trustees of WateReuse Florida in partnership with Florida Water Environment Association and FDEP supported the Florida’s Governor in 2009 through 2013 in celebrating Florida Water Reuse Week around the third week in May.

 Join in the Celebration